Kowaliga, Alabama: Legacy

 The Kowaliga school educated hundreds of Black children in its many years of operations.
 The formation of the Dixie Industrial Company as an extension of the school had proved less successful by maintaining operations for less than 16 years but it provided many "firsts" for the Black community, including a new model for industrial and educational work in the rural south.

-The Hank Williams song, "Kaw-Liga" (1953) about a wooden Indian statue that fell in love, which shares the name of the former community on Lake Martin.
+The Hank Williams song, "Kaw-Liga" (1953) about a wooden Indian statue that fell in love, shares the name of the former community on Lake Martin.
 In August 1952, Williams vacationed at Lake Martin while he wrote songs including "Kaw-Linga", this song was originally spelled as "Kowaliga" but it was changed by Fred Rose in order to focus on the song's storyline.
 In 1953, "Kowaliga Day" was proclaimed by Alexander City Mayor Joe Robinson, because of the successful song.

-While there are early publications about this place and photographs, much of the history was lost, and has had a renewed interest in research since the 2000s.
+While there are early publications about this place and photographs, much of the history was lost.
+A renewed interest in research developed since the 2000s.
 In 2005, Alabama Heritage Magazine published a story on the community.
-Amateur historians Erica Buddington and Thomas C. Coley, Jr. have focused their research on this place.
+Amateur historians Erica Buddington and Thomas C. Coley, Jr. have focused their research on Kowaliga / Benson.